-A. General information

-Α0 Respondent Information (Not for Publication)
+A0 Respondent Information (Not for Publication

 Name: Leslie R. Odom

 Title: Associate Director for Reporting

 Office: Institutional Research

 Mailing Address: 1910 University Drive

 City/State/Zip/Country: Boise, ID 83725-1136 USA

 Phone: 208-426-1519

-200-420-1319

 Fax:

 E-mail Address: leslieodom@boisestate.edu

-Are your responses to the CDS posted for reference on your institution's Web site?
-Yes No
+Are your responses to the CDS posted for Yes

+reference on your institution's Web site?
+X No

-If yes, please provide the URL of the correspond ing Web page:
+If yes, please provide the URL of the corresponding Web page:

-A0A convention, cannot provide data for the cohort re cCDS for which you cannot use the requested analytic quested, whose methodology is unclear, or about which information will not be published but will help the
+A0A We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
+This information will not be published but will help the publishers further refine CDS items.

-A 1 Address Information
+A1 Address Information

 Name of College/University: Boise State University

 Mailing Address: 1910 University Drive

 City/State/Zip/Country: Boise, ID 83725 USA

 Street Address (if different):

 City/State/Zip/Country:

 Main Phone Number: 208-426-1000

 WWW Home Page Address: www.boisestate.edu

 Admissions Phone Number: 208-426-1156

 Admissions Toll-Free Phone Number: 1-800-824-7017

 Admissions Office Mailing Address: 1910 University Drive

 City/State/Zip/Country: Boise, ID 83725-1320

 Admissions Fax Number: 208-426-3765

 Admissions E-mail Address: admissions@boisestate.edu

-If there is a separate URL for your school's online
+If there is a separate URL for your school's online application, please specify:

-application, picase specify.

-https://www.boisestate.edu/admissions/apply/

-If you have a mailing address other than the above ve to which applications should be sent, please provide:
+If you have a mailing address other than the above to which applications should be sent, please provide:

 A2 Source of institutional control (Check only one):

-] Public

-X

-Private (nonprofit)
+Private (nonprofit) Proprietary

-Proprietary

-А3 Classify your undergraduate institution:

-Х Coeducational college

-Men's college

-Women's college

-•

-A4 Academic year calendar:

-Х Semester If your academic year has changed because of the

-Quarter COVID-19 pandemic, please indicate as other

-Trimester below.

-4-1-4

-Continuous

-Differs by program (describe):

-Other (describe):